StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 ##### update_compaction_size_threshold

-- Default: 268435456
+- Default: 268435456 (MB)
 - Type: Int
-- Unit: -
+- Unit: Bytes
 - Is mutable: Yes
-- Description: The Compaction Score of Primary Key tables is calculated based on the file size, which is different from other table types.
-This parameter can be used to make the Compaction Score of Primary Key tables similar to that of other table types, making it easier for users to understand.
+- Description: The maximum file size for triggering compaction for Primary Key tables.
+In v2.5.21, the default value of this parameter is decreased from `268435456` (256 MB) to `67108864` (64 MB) to increase the frequency for triggering compaction for Primary Key tables.
 - Introduced in: -

 ##### update_compaction_result_bytes